pv(1) — Linux manual page

 -B BYTES, --buffer-size BYTES

-the block size of the input file's filesystem multiplied
+is the block size of the input file's filesystem multiplied

 by 32 (512KiB max), or 400KiB if the block size cannot be

 determined.
-This can be useful on platforms like MacOS
+This can be useful on platforms like macOS

 sizes such as 1024.
-Implies -C.
+Implies “--no-splice”.

 -C, --no-splice

-Never use splice(2), even if it would normally be
+Never use splice(2), even if it would normally be possible.

-may not be used.
-This prevents -A and -T from working,
+used.
+This prevents “--buffer-percent” and

-cannot work with -X, and makes -B redundant, so using -A,
+“--discard”, and makes “--buffer-size” redundant, so using

-option has no effect on systems where splice(2) is
+loss of transfer efficiency.
+It has no effect on systems

 -E, --skip-errors

-Ignore read errors by attempting to skip past the
+Ignore read errors by attempting to skip past the offending

 -Z BYTES, --error-skip-block BYTES

-progressively larger sections until a read succeeds, move
+skipping progressively larger sections until a read

-to the next file block of BYTES bytes as soon as an error
+succeeds, move to the next file block of BYTES bytes as

-occurs.
-There may still be some shorter skips where the
+soon as an error occurs.
+There may still be some shorter

-skip in 4 kibibyte blocks.
-This will speed up reads from
+blocks.
+This will speed up reads from faulty media, at the

-faulty media, at the expense of potentially losing more
+expense of potentially losing more data.

 -S, --stop-at-size

-once that many bytes have been written, instead of
+data once that many bytes have been written, instead of

 continuing to the end of input.